 Select Create.
 When the Generate new key pair window opens, select Download private key and create resource.
-Your key file is downloaded as myKey.pem.
+Your key file will be downloaded as myKey.pem.

 Make sure you know where the

-.pemfile was downloaded, you need the path to it in the next step.
+.pemfile was downloaded.
+You will need the path to it in the next step.

 When the deployment is finished, select Go to resource to view the virtual machine Overview page.

 Create an SSH connection with the VM using Bash or PowerShell.
 At your prompt, open an SSH connection to your virtual machine.
 Replace the IP address with the one from your VM, and replace the path to the